Which company has the cheapest car insurance in South Dakota for a bad driving record?

 PEOPLE ASK:

-Who is considered high-risk for insurance in South Dakota?
+Who is considered a high-risk driver in South Dakota?

 Each insurance company has its own rules for deciding who is a high-risk driver.
 But usually, things like a DUI, several tickets or accidents, or serious violations like reckless driving will put you in the high-risk category.

-Cheapest car insurance in South Dakota with a DUI
+What company offers the cheapest car insurance in South Dakota after a DUI?

-While many insurers offer coverage after a DUI, State Farm provides the average cheapest coverage for $2,179 annually.
+While many insurers offer coverage after a DUI, State Farm has the lowest rate at $2,179 a year.

-The table below compares average car insurance rates with a clean driving record and rates after a DUI in South Dakota.
+The table below shows the average car insurance rates for a clean record vs. a DUI in South Dakota.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI